nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-* 1b.
-The given index is invalid.

-    * 1b1.
-Ailurus shows an error message about invalid index.

-      Use case ends.

-**Use case: UC4 - Delete a task from a person**
+**Use case: UC7 - Delete an event**

 **MSS**

-1. User requests to list tasks of a specific person
+1. User requests to list events
-2. Ailurus shows a list of tasks
+2. Ailurus shows a list of events
-3. User requests to delete a specific task in the list
+3. User requests to delete a specific event in the list
-4. Ailurus deletes the task
+4. Ailurus deletes the event

     Use case ends.

 **Extensions**

 * 1a.
-The given index of person is invalid
+Invalid format or incomplete details provided by user

     * 1a1.
-Ailurus shows an error message.
+Ailurus shows an error message about missing or invalid input.

       Use case ends.

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index of task is invalid.

-    * 3a1.
-Ailurus shows an error message.

-      Use case resumes at step 2.

-**Use case: UC5 - Mark a task as done**

-**MSS**

-1. User requests to list tasks of a specific person
-2. Ailurus shows a list of tasks
-3. User requests to mark a specific task as done
-4. Ailurus marks task as done

-    Use case ends.

-**Extensions**

-* 1a.
-The given index of person is invalid

-    * 1a1.
-Ailurus shows an error message.

-      Use case ends.

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index of task is invalid.

-    * 3a1.
-Ailurus shows an error message.

-      Use case resumes at step 2.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should run on user computer with double-click - no installer or additional libraries required.
+5. The system should respond within two seconds.
     *{More to be added}*

 ### Glossary